Is there a minimum GRE or GMAT score required for entry into the program?

 What is the overall cost of the program?

-An estimate of direct and indirect living expenses for the year can be found here.
+An estimate of direct and indirect living expenses for the year can be found on the Office of Student Financial Services website.

 Is there housing for graduate students on campus?

 Georgetown University does not provide campus-owned housing for graduate students.
 Students live off campus in the Washington, DC area.
-For advice on finding housing, please visit here.
+For advice on finding off-campus housing, please visit Office of Residential Living‘s website.